Daniel-Andarge/AiML-ethiopian-medical-biz-datawarehouse/README.md

-# Ethiopian Medical Business Data Warehouse & Data Pipeline
+# Ethiopian Medical Business Data Warehouse & Pipeline

 The Ethiopian Medical Business Data Warehouse & Analytics Platform is a comprehensive data solution tailored to enhance the efficiency and efficacy of Ethiopia's healthcare and medical sectors.
 This initiative is dedicated to establishing a resilient and adaptable data warehouse that integrates information from diverse stakeholders such as medical institutions, pharmaceutical firms, insurance entities, and governmental bodies.
 The primary goal is to provide a unified platform for comprehensive data analysis, facilitating informed decision-making and strategic advancements in the healthcare landscape of Ethiopia.

 ## Table of Contents